IgniteUI/igniteui-docfx/en/components/lineargauge.md

 **Border** (7) – The line visually delimiting the dimensions of the control.

 **Background** (8) – The background on which visual elements is placed is configurable in terms of pattern and color.

-**Title/subtitle** (9) – Title of the graph and additional details in the form of a subtitle.
-Both elements are displayed in the Title Area and their position on the control is adjusted against it.

 **Tooltips** – show the values used to create the needle or the values, corresponding to the different ranges respectively.